Semolina Bread

 Equipment

-Using an stand mixer with a dough hook attachment takes the work out of kneading this bread.
-However, if you don’t have an stand mixer this dough can be kneaded by hand quite easily.
+Using a stand mixer with a dough hook attachment takes the work out of kneading this bread.
+However, if you don’t have a stand mixer ,this dough can be kneaded by hand quite easily.

 Storage